Derek Mills-Roberts

 Brigadier Derek Mills-Roberts, CBE, DSO1, MC (23 November 1908 – 1 October 1980) was a British commando who fought with the 1st Special Service Brigade during the Second World War.
-In a quirk of military history, he became the only Allied soldier to strike a German field marshal with the latter's own staff-of-office – when Mills-Roberts beat Erhard Milch over the head with the just-surrendered marshal's baton.
+In a quirk of military history, he became the only Allied soldier to strike a German field marshal with the latter's own staff-of-office – when Mills-Roberts beat Generalfeldmarschall Erhard Milch over the head with the just-surrendered marshal's baton.

 Early life

 Derek Mills-Roberts was born on 23 November 1908 in England.
-During the 1930s, he trained to become a lawyer at Liverpool College and the University of Oxford.
+During the 1930s, he went to school at Liverpool College and trained to become a Solicitor at Lincoln College, University of Oxford.
 On 3 October 1936, he was commissioned into the Irish Guards Supplementary Reserve of Officers as a second lieutenant, having been an officer cadet of the University of Oxford contingent of the Officer Training Corps.
 It was at Oxford that Mills-Roberts met his good friend Lord Lovat.
 Mills-Roberts and Lord Lovat had actually got off on a bad start.
 They had a rivalry which involved a heated argument and an exchange of blows.
 From that time on, however, they became close friends.
 After graduation from Oxford, Mills-Roberts worked for his father's law firm.